lericardolima/tasks-list-api/README.md

   The API documentantion will be available on [localhost:8000/api](http://localhost:8000/api/).
 * **Test**

-  To run the test just use:
+  To run the test and see the test coverage just run:
   ```
   npm test
   ```